Ivo-Balbaert/The_Way_to_Jai/book/0_Preface.md

 At the same time, parallel guides with more in-depth information will also be provided, but they are not needed to learn basic Jai programming.

 We carefully wanted to avoid introducing a subject before all concepts needed to understand that subject where discussed.
 This for example resulted in strings being discussed as late as in § 19, because a string is defined as a struct, and is in fact also an array view ([] u8).
 Arrays are explored in § 18, after structs, because they are also defined as a struct.
 So structs, being more fundamental, were discussed in § 12.
 It turns out, conceptually at least, that structs are the most fundamental type in Jai.
+Probably you will want to know more about how to work with strings before reaching § 19; it's not a problem to look up what you need.
 (Perhaps we need to make the order in which things are discussed more flexible, we'll see).

 To find specific material, you could start at the front page of the GitHub repo, which lists all Chapter links.
 But there is also a Table of Contents pdf document, which also lists all subsections, which makes it easier to find something in particular.
 To find the most detail, use a "Finding in Files" tool to search in the .md documents, like the find tool in VSCode.
 We also paid a lot of attention to cross-referencing (both forward an backward) in the text.
 The appendices might also be useful to search for a specific keyword or directive.